-Wireless is the new medium to communicate eliminating wires and directly accessing content with phones, laptops, chromebooks, or even interacting with projectors to present to an entire classroom.
+Wireless is the new medium to communicate eliminating wires and directly accessing content with phones, laptops, chromebooks, or even interacting with projectors to present an entire classroom.

 |SAU 70 Central Office||Hanover High School||Richmond Middle School||Ray Elementary School||Marion Cross School|